adboussif/Persistent-Homology/USAGE.md

 - Persistence barcodes as PNG images, stored in the specified output directory under `reference/barcodes` and `target/barcodes`.
 - CSV files containing barcode data, located in `reference/output` and `target/output`.

-## Step 3: Calculating Wasserstein Distance and Visualization
+## Step 3: Calculating Wasserstein Distance and Visualization (AlphaComplex)

 The `topologie.py` script also handles the calculation of Wasserstein distances between persistence barcodes on the same dimension and their visualization.
 The steps described in Step 2 are sufficient for the entire process from barcode generation to distance calculation and visualization.